Pick a Halloween movie from our list for kids categorised according to age (plus we added some Halloween movies for

 This stop-motion animated masterpiece is all about a boy’s love for man’s best friend.
 But when Victor Frankenstein’s dog Sparky crosses the Rainbow Bridge, Victor decides to reanimate his best friend by using electricity.
 Trouble ensues when his bullying peers find out and demand that Victor do the same for their pets.
 This macabre film is entirely in black-and-white and has numerous references relating to the Frankenweenie novel by Elizabeth Rudnick, older film versions of the book and other films that director Tim Burton has helmed.

 Goosebumps is a live-action movie based on the best-selling middle-grade horror novels by R.L.
 Stine.
 Though there are some scares, the main focus is on the action, with lots of chases, fighting and chaos.
 It would be a good idea to perhaps introduce the kids to the books first before watching the movie.

-It’s not really Halloween without this classic, and while this movie may need some parental guidance along the way, it’s mostly a fun ride with a bewitched candle, an immortal cat and three witches who are up to no good.
+It’s not really Halloween without this classic, and while this Halloween movie may need some parental guidance along the way, it’s mostly a fun ride with a bewitched candle, an immortal cat and three witches who are up to no good.
 Just the right amount of spook for your brave tweens.
+Make sure to watch Hocus Pocus 2 as well!
+This 2022 release on Disney+ sees the return of the Sanderson sisters, revived once more by unwitting teenagers who are given a bewitched candle.

 The House with a Clock in Its Walls